pokt-network/pocket-operator/README.md

 Please see the supported Custom Resource Definitions (CRDs) in the [config/crd](config/crd) directory.

-We do not ship Postgres database with this operator, it is up to a user to chose a way to run the database.
-Please check out examples in the [config/samples](config/samples) directory for one non-replicated Postgres deployment.
+We do not ship Postgres database with this operator, it is up to a user to choose a way to run the database.
+We suggest to utilize Postgres Operators such as [CrunchyData](https://github.com/CrunchyData/postgres-operator) or [zalando's postgres-operator](https://github.com/zalando/postgres-operator) for that purpose due to additional availability guarantees (replications, backups, etc).
+We do have an example in the [config/samples](config/samples) directory for one non-replicated Postgres deployment.
+Once this product matures, we are going to publish a step-by-step guide with a recommended way to deploy postgres operators.

 Examples can be found in the [config/samples](config/samples) directory.